 Central Park's Naumburg Bandshell, an original feature of the Park, has come a long way from its beginnings as a mere classical music arena.
-It was constructed in 1862, at a time when pop music concerts were deemed unsuitable for such a venue.

-Today, the Banshell is known for its summertime concerts, which include a variety of musical artists from a wide range of different genres in addition to the traditional classical.
 The site of both a speech delivered by Martin Luther King Jr. and a eulogy read for John Lennon, it has become a place of historical importance within the Park.

 The Bandshell is located south of Bethesda Terrace between 66th and 72nd streets.